a woman with her arm stretched out the window of her SUV driving along the coast

 Once you have completed steps 1-6, with your CGFNS and state license active, you may begin your job search.

 A good first step is to visit the Vivian website to scout out available jobs – be sure to narrow in on your specialty, location, and preferred shift.
-Vivian compiles job postings across every company and platform into one database.
+Vivian aggregates job postings from multiple agencies into one searchable database.
 This makes it a convenient search tool, but keep in mind that it has a reputation for posting inaccurate rates and advertising positions that have already been filled.

 With that considered, I recommend using Vivian to get an idea of what the market looks like and to send your recruiter screenshots of job listings you’re interested in.
 On top of your own market research through Vivian, your recruiter will send you job postings that match your desired preferences.

 Given the massive number of recruiting companies in the U.S., it is important to remember that each company has different relationships with hospital chains and tiered access to jobs.
-This means that even if you see a travel nurse job listing on Vivian, your recruiter may not have access to submit you to it.
-This is because some of the larger recruiting companies “own” contracts within a hospital and their travelers get priority over all other applicants.
+This means your recruiter may not have access to every job listed on Vivian.
+This is because some of the larger recruiting companies “own” contracts within a hospital and their travel nurses get priority over all other applicants.
 Hence, the importance of working with a well-established company like Medical Solutions.

 Be patient during this phase… it can take weeks to months of submitting to jobs before landing one.
 Don’t get discouraged, keep applying, and consider being flexible when it comes to shift time or location (maybe you’d consider working night shift or going to a more rural location).